tftp-go-team/hooktftp/README.md

 # hooktftp

 Hooktftp is a dynamic read-only TFTP server.
-It's dynamic in a sense it is executes hooks on matched on read requests (RRQ) instead of reading files from the file system.
+It's dynamic in a sense it is executes hooks matched on read requests (RRQ) instead of reading files from the file system.
 Hooks are matched with regular expressions and on match hooktftp will execute a script, issue a HTTP GET request or just reads the file from the filesystem.